annakocot/annakocot/README.md

 My name is Anna.\
 :woman_technologist: I am a Front End Dev. \
-🔭 Currently working in Angular but outside of work I also do some React, GatsbyJS and learning NextJS. \
+🔭 I am Angular girl but also know some React, GatsbyJS and NextJS. \
 📫 Reach me @ annakocot@tutamail.com or [LinkedIn](https://www.linkedin.com/in/anna-kocot/)\
-:house: P.S.
-I love my home office and never intend to leave.

 <!--
 **annakocot/annakocot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.